Ryman Auditorium: The Ryman today

 The Ryman has also served as a gathering place for the memorial services of many prominent country music figures.
 Tammy Wynette, Chet Atkins, Skeeter Davis, Harlan Howard, Bill Monroe, Waylon Jennings, Johnny Cash, Billy Block, George Hamilton IV, Earl Scruggs, Jim Ed Brown, and Naomi Judd have all been memorialized from the Ryman stage.

+Museum and tours

+The Ryman is open for tours during daytime hours when the performance venue is not in active use.
+Guided tours include access to backstage facilities, while self-guided tours feature exhibits displayed in cases throughout the auditorium, which are shielded from view when the building is being used for a show.
+Permanent exhibits include the Rock Hall At The Ryman, a collaboration with the Rock & Roll Hall of Fame showcasing the venue's influence in the rock genre, as well as the Soul of Nashville, a short holographic film that serves as the first stop on the tour.
+Situated in an immersive 100-seat theatre, the film features an actress portraying Lula C. Naff in presenting the history of the Ryman.
+It also features an original song performed by Darius Rucker, Sheryl Crow, Vince Gill, and the Fisk Jubilee Singers.

 Notable events

 The venue hosts alternative rock, bluegrass, blues, country, classical, folk, gospel, jazz, pop, hip hop, and rock concerts, as well as musical theater and stand-up comedy.